LandSandBoat/lsb-wiki/CMake-Build-Guide.md

 ```

 The default is x64, you can force 32-bit with: `cmake .. -A Win32 && cmake --build .`

+## Generate a .sln file
+If for some reason you want a `.sln` file, you can generate one with:
+`cmake -G "Visual Studio 16 2019" ..` or `cmake -G "Visual Studio 15 2017" ..`

 ## Linux
 The same CMake steps as before (make sure you have CMake installed with `sudo apt install cmake` or similar):